acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 We could use nested loops to multiply every possible pair of numbers, but this would take $O(N^2)$ time. **Your job is to optimize the function so that it’s a speedy $O(N)$.**

+BIG IDEA: positive numbers arise from positive and positive or negative and negative multiplied.
+So our biggest number will either be from the two positive numbers with the biggest magnitude, or the two negative numbers with the biggest negative magnitude.
+So we just traverse the array and look at each number asking "is this the largest magnitude postive number we found?
+If so, its the new 1st place max and the current 1st place max is demoted to second.
+If not, is it at least bigger than the current 2nd place?
+If so update it.
+If not, move on to the next number."
+We also do the same check but for first and second place magnitude negative numbers.

+So we can update our winners, traverse once, and then compare the positive * positive product and negative * negative product at the very end.
+And the winner of those is the highest product.

 ```c++
 #include <iostream>